joseanmont/voipms-api/README.md

 - **Modular Design**: Organized into separate modules for different functionalities, allowing targeted imports and reduced overhead.
 - **Ongoing Development**: New functions will continue to be added.

+## Updates

+- **1.0.1b11: Fixed bug that causes importing errors when using the module Voicemail.
+- **1.0.0b11: All modules were refactored to improve imports.

 ## Installation

 The package is now available at PyPi and can be installed in your virtual environment running this command: